Skip to content

 Graph comparing ceramic, traditional nonstick, and carbon nonstick cookware.

-A hand wiping a frying pan with a kitchen towel.
+A hand scrubbing a soapy black frying pan in a sink.

 Three frying pans showing different levels of wear: new, 30 uses, 100 uses.